top of page

 2. Tech and War

 a.
-The US - China confrontation
+The U.S. - China confrontation in tech

 b.
 Industrial revolutions and wars